-The Oxford English Dictionary is the most important dictionary of the English language: it is an invaluable research tool for English majors and you should get into the habit of using it every time you close read.
-Using the OED takes some practice, though: using any dictionary requires you to think about what you’re reading, but using the OED also requires you to think about the context of what you’re reading.
+The Oxford English Dictionary is an invaluable research tool for English majors.
+Getting the most of the OED takes some practice, though: using any dictionary requires you to think about what you’re reading, but using the OED also requires you to think about the context of what you’re reading.
 This extra thinking and the detailed information you can learn from the OED will pay off in better, more accurate, and more insightful analyses of the texts you study.

 1) Go to the LRC’s “Research” page: http://library.georgetowncollege.edu/research.html.